linode/docs/docs/platform/one-click/how-to-deploy-prometheus-with-one-click-apps/index.md

 ### Linode Options

-After providing the app-specific options, provide configurations for your Linode server:
+Provide configurations for your Linode server.
+The table below includes details about each configuration option.

 | **Configuration** | **Description** |
 |-------------------|-----------------|